mapbox/tile-count/README.md

 The features in the `mbtiles` are a grid of squares with a `density` attribute indicating how many original points were accumulated into that binned point, normalized according the densest point in the zoom level.

+If you are merging existing `.mbtiles` files, they all have to have been created with the same `-z zoom` option, and with `-b`.
+The merged output can be either bitmap or vector as desired.
+The `.mbtiles` files being merged should be separated spatially, not temporally, because merging does not recalculate the reference brightness where tilesets overlap.
+Use `tile-count-merge` to combine data sets that are for the same area.

 * `-f`: Delete any existing file named `out.mbtiles`.
 * `-z` *zoom*: Use buckets the size of a tile in zoom level *zoom*.